Olympia Loves Trees

 Each year, the City and its partners host a variety of Arbor Day events to celebrate our community trees, honor all of the great work that has been done to maintain them, and join with citizens to plant new trees for future generations.

-Olympia's Arbor Day festivities will take place Saturday, March 25, from 9 a.m. - 3 p.m. at historic Priest Point Park.
-Meet at Shelter#4 for all events.
+Olympia's Arbor Day festivities will take place Saturday, March 17, from 9 a.m. - 3 p.m. at LBA Park located at 3333 Morse-Merryman Rd SE.
+Meet at the picnic shelter for all events.

 Arbor Day Celebration: Noon - 1 p.m.

 Join us for our annual celebration of Arbor Day.
-This year we will feature the Mayor's proclamation, presentation of the Jay Butts Friends of Trees Award and music by the Artesian Rumble Arkestra.
+This year we will feature the Mayor's proclamation, presentation of the Jay Butts Friends of Trees Award, and music by the Artesian Rumble Arkestra.
+Light refreshments will be provided.

 Volunteer Stewardship Event: 1 - 3 p.m.

-Help improve habitat in the Lower Mission Creek Watershed by planting native plants and helping manage invasive vegetation.
-Gloves and tools will be provided.
-Register...
+Help improve habitat in the recently acquired open space referred to as “LBA Woods” by planting native trees and shrubs and helping manage invasive vegetation.
+Receive a free native tree for participating.
+Gloves and tools will be provided, please wear sturdy shoes or boots.
+Register Now...